-Escarpment Trail is a 8.1 mile moderately trafficked out and back trail located near Ontonagon, MI that features a lake and is rated as moderate.
+Escarpment Trail is a 8.1 mile moderately trafficked out and back trail located near Ontonagon, Michigan that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Escarpment Trail can be directly accessed via 3 trailheads, and makes up a portion of Porcupine Mountains State Park's very robust trail and backpacking system.
 Several of the other trails can be accessed via Escarpment Trail.
 The westernmost 2 miles of this trail follows the ridgeline to the north of Lake of the Clouds, which is easily the most scenic - and visited - place in Porcupine Mountain State Park.
 If you're planning to visit this portion of the park be prepared for large crowds as Lake of the Clouds offers some incredible photo opportunities.
 The other two trailheads are located just off of the road (M-107) approximately two and four miles east of the Lake of the Clouds parking area.

 The Escarpment Trail offers breathtaking views through vigin forests of hemlock, sugar maples, birch, and many other kinds of trees.
 Being so close to Lake Superior, temps in the summer are often very mild.
 Be prepared for lots of up and down hiking with several beautiful bluff vistas from which to peer down on Lake of the Clouds and the Carp River.
 FYI - bring bug spray.
 My wife and I really enjoyed the trail and will do it again.

 This is a great trail with breathtaking views!
 You can hit the trail from 3 trailheads but unless you shuttle a car it is an out and back trail.
 Fast access for a day hike!